The Italian Constitution does not contain any express provisions relating to environmental protection.

-Below, the main environmental permits foreseen in Italy are listed:
+The main environmental permits in Italy are as follows:

-In case of environmental damage, the polluter-pays principle requires that only the polluter be liable to pay for the environmental remediation of the area.
+In the case of environmental damage, the polluter-pays principle states that only the polluter is liable to pay for the environmental remediation of the area.
 In any case, the polluter must be identified based on an unambiguous direct link.
-The causal-link criterion aims at establishing a clear relation between the person/company's behaviour and the environmental damage that has occurred.
+The causal-link criterion aims to establish a clear relationship between the person/company's behaviour and the environmental damage that has occurred.
 Environmental damage liability can be excluded if the person/company can prove the lack of such link.

-The landowner that is not responsible for the environmental damage is not required to carry out remediation activities.
-Nonetheless, they are free to decide to take care of the remediation at their own expense and then claim compensation from the polluter.
-On this matter, see 11 Contaminated Land.
+A landowner that is not responsible for the environmental damage is not required to carry out remediation activities.
+Nonetheless, they are free to decide to take care of the remediation at their own expense and then claim compensation from the polluter – see 11 Contaminated Land.

 With reference to corporate/personal liability, see 6 Corporate Liability and 7 Personal Liability.

-As explained in 4.1 Key Types of Liability, the polluter-pays principle requires that only the polluter will be liable for the costs of the environmental remediation of the area.
+As explained in 4.1 Key Types of Liability, the polluter-pays principle states that only the polluter is liable for the costs of the environmental remediation of the area.
 The duty of environmental remediation also applies to contaminations that took place before the entry into force of the Environmental Code (4 March 2006), but even in this case the polluter must be identified on the basis of a clear factual link.
 For further information on this matter, see 11 Contaminated Land.

-Furthermore, in the event of historical contamination that may still lead to soil degradation, the landowner, even if not responsible for the contamination, shall send a communication to the relevant local authorities and implement preventive measures (Article 242.1 of the Environmental Code).
+Furthermore, in the event of historical contamination that may still lead to soil degradation, the landowner – even if not responsible for the contamination – shall send a communication to the relevant local authorities and implement preventative measures (Article 242.1 of the Environmental Code).

 For administrative/regulatory liability, see 4.1 Key Types of Liability.